GospelSounders/adventhymnals.old/03.church-hymnal/03.101-200/09.181-190/08.Star-of-Our-Hope/docs.md

 title: 188.
 Star of Our Hope
 metadata:
     description:
     keywords: Church Hymnal, Star of Our Hope, Star of our hope!
-He&#039;ll soon appear,
+He'll soon appear,
     author: Brian Onang'o
 ---